hxy9243/cal-helper/README.md

 # CalHelper: An AI-Powered Calendar Assistant

-CalHelper is an AI-powered calendar assistant toy app designed to streamline your scheduling and event management using the` Cal.com API.
+CalHelper is an AI-powered calendar assistant toy app designed to streamline your scheduling and event management using the Cal.com API.
 It has a command-line interface (CLI) and a Streamlit web application for interacting with your Cal.com APIs.

+It's built with [LangChain](https://github.com/langchain-ai/langchain) for learning and demo purposes.

 ## Features

 *   **AI-Powered Interactions:** Leverage large language models (LLMs) to understand natural language requests for calendar management.
 *   **Event Management:**
-    *   Fetch your profile and available event types.
+    *   Fetch your available event types and available slots.
     *   Retrieve existing meeting bookings.
-    *   Find available slots for specific event types.
     *   Create new bookings.
     *   Cancel existing bookings.
     *   Reschedule bookings.
-*   **Flexible Interface:** Interact with the assistant via a command-line interface or a user-friendly Streamlit web application.
-*   **Cal.com Integration:** Seamlessly connects with your Cal.com account to manage your calendar events.
+*   **Cal.com Integration:** Connects with your Cal.com account to manage your calendar events.

 **Disclaimer**: the app is created to demostrate Agentic AI programming.
 It's not thoroughly tested and may contain bugs.